End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data

 \subsection{A priori identification error bounds}

-First, we provide novel a priori identification error bounds, which reveal fundamental dependencies on key parameters, e.g., the problem size or the desired confidence for the affine identification problem~\eqref{eq:BiLinSys2}. \begin{thm} \end{thm} \begin{pf} While this proof is structured similar to the proof of \ac{LTI} finite sample identification results (see, e.g., \cite{matni2019tutorial}), there are some key difficulties introduced by the affine structure in \eqref{eq:BiLinSys2}.
-Importantly, the regressor $y_t$ is not purely random, s.\,t., also the matrix

-is not a purely random matrix and hence cannot be handled using the existing arguments.
-Analyzing these partially random quantities will pose the main technical difficulty of this proof.
+First, we provide novel a priori identification error bounds, which reveal fundamental dependencies on key parameters, e.g., the problem size or the desired confidence for the affine identification problem~\eqref{eq:BiLinSys2}. \begin{thm} \end{thm} \begin{pf} While this proof is structured similar to the proof of \ac{LTI} finite sample identification results (see, e.g.,~\citet{matni2019tutorial}), there are some key differences owing to the difficulties introduced by the affine structure in~\eqref{eq:BiLinSys2}.
+Importantly, the regressor $y^{(\ell)}$ is not purely random.
+Thus, the matrix $M_i$ defined in~\eqref{eq:DefM_full} is not a purely random matrix and, hence, cannot be handled using the existing arguments.
+Analyzing these partially random quantities will pose the main technical difficulty.